Md-Danish-eng/springbootjavaeks/README.md

 ![image](https://user-images.githubusercontent.com/85988020/188311377-e0a3830f-8a38-40d0-a565-a9c04fe60282.png)

-### For webhook go to guthub repo and click on settings
+### For webhook go to github repo and click on settings

 ![image](https://user-images.githubusercontent.com/85988020/188311505-514ad5a3-d87b-49b6-999b-c5e9e73ecd59.png)